Ryangwaite/AWS-SAA-C02-Course/README.md

 - Can perform full range of different backups
   - Client side and AWS side
   - Can perform automatic and on-demand backups.
-- File systems can be access using VPC, Peering, VPN, Direct Connect.
-Native windows filesystem or Directory Services.
+- File systems can be accessed using VPC, Peering, VPN, Direct Connect, Native windows filesystem or Directory Services.

 #### 1.16.8.1.
 Words to look for